holgern/apiout/docs/examples.rst

 1. The ``[clients.mempool]`` section defines the client configuration once
 2. Each API references ``client = "mempool"`` instead of repeating initialization
-3. All APIs share the same client instance
+3. All APIs share the same client instance automatically
 4. Changing the API URL only requires updating one line

 **Benefits**